Liz Cheney shakes up 2024 forecast

-Most strategists agree Cheney, the conservative scion of former Vice President Dick Cheney, has little shot at winning the White House in 2024.
+Most strategists agree that the conservative scion of former Vice President Dick Cheney has little shot at winning the White House in 2024.
 So how she impacts the race could depend on how she chooses to run.

-She lost her primary on Tuesday in a landslide to a Trump-backed challenger, making it hard to believe that she would win much support in a Republican presidential contest.

 “Her running for president is a joke.
 She would get almost nothing in a Republican primary,” Keith Naughton, a veteran Republican strategist, said.
 “The only thing that she would do if she ran as a Republican is help throw the nomination to Trump by taking up some protest votes that could go to [Florida Gov. Ron] DeSantis or [former Vice President Mike] Pence.”